-Introduction What This User Guide Covers This User Guide is designed to assist you when installing, configuring, and using Model 215 Announcer's Consoles.
-Additional background technical information is also provided.
-System Overview The Model 215 Announcer's Console is designed to serve as the audio control center for announcers, commentators, and production personnel.
-This tabletop unit supports applications utilizing the Dante® audio-over-Ethernet media networking technology.
-The Model 215 is suitable for numerous applications including on-air television sports broadcasting, stadium announce, and corporate AV.
+The Model 216 Announcer's Console is designed to serve as the audio control center for announcers, commentators, and production personnel.
+This tabletop unit supports applications utilizing the Dante® Audio-over-Ethernet media networking technology.
+The Model 216 is suitable for numerous applications including on-air television sports broadcasting, stadium announce, and corporate AV.
+It can also serve as a 4-channel IFB (talent cueing) master station for remote production (REMI) applications.
 The unit integrates all on-air, talkback, and cue audio signal routing in one compact system.
-Three pushbutton switches allow the user to control the main and talkback audio output channels.
-Ease of use, configuration flexibility, and sonic excellence are some of the unit's highlights.
-The Model 215 is compatible with the latest broadcast and audio system environments that use the Dante technology.
+Four pushbutton switches allow the user to control the main and talkback audio output channels.
+Ease of use. configuration flexibility, and sonic excellence are some of the unit's highlights.

+The Model 216 is compatible with the latest broadcast and audio system environments that use the Dante technology.
 An Ethernet connection with Power-over-Ethernet (PoE) power is all that's required to make the unit part of a sophisticated, networked audio system.
 Connect a microphone and pair of headphones (or a broadcast headset) and the installation is complete.
 Whether it's the on-air audio, the talkback audio, or the headphone cue feed, superior audio quality is always maintained.
 A range of configuration choices allow the desired operating parameters to be easily selected.
-These choices can be made locally using pushbutton switches or remotely using the